papaya-dao/stacks-sbtc/README.md

 ## Projects

-- [relay-server] is a simple HTTP relay server.
+- [relay-server](relay-server/) is a simple HTTP relay server and a library.